nikolagojakovic/LangChain-RAG-PDF-/README.md

-This project is a Retrieval-Augmented Generation (RAG) pipeline for querying information from PDF documents using LangChain, ChromaDB, and Streamlit.
-It enables users to upload and index PDF files, generate vector embeddings (locally with Ollama or via AWS Bedrock), and interactively query the indexed content through a simple web UI.
+**This project implements a Retrieval-Augmented Generation (RAG) pipeline for querying information from PDF documents using LangChain, ChromaDB, and Streamlit.
+It enables users to upload and index PDF files, generate vector embeddings (locally with Ollama or via AWS Bedrock), and interactively query the indexed content through a simple web UI.**

 Key Components
 PDF Ingestion:
-PDF files placed in the data directory are loaded and split into text chunks using LangChain’s text splitters.
+**PDF files placed in the data directory are loaded and split into text chunks using LangChain’s text splitters**

 Embeddings:
 Each text chunk is converted into a vector embedding using either: